Malivil/TTT-Randomat-20/API.md

 **Randomat:EndActiveEvents()** - Ends all active events.\
 *Realm:* Server

-**Randomat:EventNotify(title)** - Displays the given event title on all players' screens.
+**Randomat:EventNotify(message)** - Displays the given message on all players' screens.
 Also plays a sound.
 If the "secret" event is active, this call is ignored.\
 *Realm:* Server\
 *Parameters:*
-- *title* - The event title
+- *message* - The message to display.
+Accepts either a plain string or a table of segments with formatting flags (See *Formatting* and *Formatting Example* under `Randomat:Notify` below)

-**Randomat:EventNotifySilent(title)** - Displays the given event title on all players' screens.
+**Randomat:EventNotifySilent(message)** - Displays the given message on all players' screens.
 Does not play a sound.
 If the "secret" event is active, this call is ignored.\
 *Realm:* Server\
 *Parameters:*
-- *title* - The event title
+- *message* - The message to display.
+Accepts either a plain string or a table of segments with formatting flags (See *Formatting* and *Formatting Example* under `Randomat:Notify` below)

 **Randomat:ForceResetAllPlayermodels()** - Resets each player's model and associated data back to what it was at the start of the round.
 Credit to The Stig.\
 *Realm:* Client and Server\